 3755 Schriever Avenue, Mather

 CRPD reserves the right to cancel, combine or divide classes, change the time, date or place of classes, change the instructor, or make other changes necessary at any time.
 If CRPD cancels a class due to low enrollment, a full refund will be issued.
-To be otherwise eligible for a full refund, registration cancellation must be received a minimum of 48 hours prior to the first class, unless otherwise noted.
+For a full refund, registration cancellation must be received a minimum of 48 hours prior to the first class, unless otherwise noted.
 No refund will be issued after the class or program has had its second meeting.
 Failure to attend a class or “no show” is not eligible for a refund.
 Refunds for cash and check payments take 4-6 weeks to process; refunds for credit card payments take 2-3 business days to process.
 The online registration processing fee is nonrefundable.

-There are over 50 parks and facilities of all sizes throughout CRPD.
+There are over 44 parks and facilities of all sizes throughout CRPD.
 CRPD maintains sports, aquatic and recreation facilities where many classes and other programs take place on a daily basis.

-Lincoln Village Pool
+Lincoln Village Community Pool

 3480 Routier Road

-General Information: 916-363-0634
+General Information: 916-369-9844